stormchaserroleplaying/stormchaserRPG/Talents/Druid/Primal/index.md

 #### **Cost:** 30 Character Points<br>**Prerequisite:** 5th Level Spells and Primal Strike
 *The elements of the world are now part of your being.*

 You learn the [Elemental Body](https://stormchaserroleplaying.com/stormchaserRPG/Spells/5/Transmutation/#elemental-body) spell.
 You always have it prepared and it doesn’t count against the number of spells that you can prepare each day.
-This spell can be cast using the mana pool granted by your [Wild Shape](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Druid/#wild-shape) talent.

 ### Mutable Body